mariannemyers/mdb-qe-preview-kms/README.md

 - Install a MongoDB Driver Compatible with Queryable Encryption
 - Atlas Cluster running MongoDB 6.2
 - Install specific driver dependencies.
-- Azure KMS + Azure KeyVault + Azure Key (which will be our "master key")
+- AWS KMS + AWS IAM User with in-line privileges (which will be our "master key")

 ### For this tutorial/demo, need to have mongocryptd or the shared_lib properly configured.
 This is a critical step
 https://www.mongodb.com/docs/manual/core/queryable-encryption/reference/shared-library